- Free State & Northern Cape

 Mpumalanga Branch Chairperson: Tshepo Shakwane

-Mpumulanga Vice Chairperson: Ninette Barnard
+Mpumulanga Deputy Chairperson: Ninette Barnard

-Ninette is a Safety, Health and Environmental professional, with 24 years’ extensive experience in the mining environment.
+Ninette Barnard is a Safety, Health and Environmental professional, with 24 years’ extensive experience in the mining environment.
 She holds a B.Sc.
 Hons degree in Plant Ecology obtained from the University of Pretoria as well as a B Tech in Safety Management from UNISA and is waiting to hear if she has passed her master’s in environmental management at the Northwest University.
 She is currently the Environmental Manager for Africoal SA in Emalahleni.
 Ninette is registered with SACNASP.

 Ninette is passionate about sharing information and knowledge and hopes that being part of the IAIASA branch committee can assist to ensure members are always aware of the latest and greatest available information.